Experience a tour of the Berlin Parliament Quarter and learn more about the rich past of the capital. Enjoy the view of the city on a visit to the…

 Visit the Reichstag and enjoy a beautiful view of Berlin from the famed glass dome, then have coffee and cake at the rooftop restaurant at a table…

-Skip the line and get priority access to the famous Berlin TV Tower with your early bird ticket.
-Behold the major highlights of the German capital…
+Skip the line and get priority access to the famous Berlin TV Tower with your late night ticket (9-11pm).
+Enjoy breathtaking views of the major…

 Few buildings can boast as rich a historical heritage as the Berlin's Reichstag, which has witnessed many of Germany's most momentous events spanning from the time of the German Empire to the present day.
 Here are the five most important milestones in its history.